azaj01/spotify-assistant-demo/README.md

 ## Features

 - Authenticate with Spotify
-- Create custom playlists
+- Create playlists based on mood, genre, artist or whatever comes to mind
-- Start playback of playlists
+- Start playback of generated playlists

 ## Requirements